What are Distributions? How to Determine Small Business Owner Salary

 Ask your accountant for advice on distributions

 Distributions are something that you should be aware of as a business owner and should know enough about to be able to pay throughout the year.
-That being said, you’ll likely want your accountant’s advice and insight, too.
+You’ll likely want your accountant’s advice and insight, too.
 An accountant can help you determine the following:

 • How much of the payments made out each year can be counted as distributions